AllanWang/McGill-Public/Comp-529/notes.md

   * Reliability of Change
 * Design Techniques
   * Metamodel
-    * Break down data until building blocks and use runtime configurations to create functional components
+    * Break down data into building blocks and use runtime configurations to create functional components
     * Faster to iterate as we just change configurations
     * Harder to build and less efficient
   * Variation Points